icenet-ai/aiuk-2023/README.md

 Repository containing materials used for exhibition at AI UK 2023

 # License
-Please see the LICENSE file for details
+Please see the LICENSE.md file for details